revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/NumbersAndStrings.md

 ---

-13. Give the example for mutable and immutable objects in java?
+13. Give the example for mutable and immutable objects in java.